Classic Motorcycle Build

 Notes and Misc

-Cycle World magazine called the Yamaha XS750 a "Bargain BMW" and rated it as one of the Top 10 bikes for 1976.
-In 1977, it was publicly-voted by readers as Motorcycle News "Machine of the Year".
+Cycle World magazine referred to the Yamaha XS750 a "Bargain BMW" and rated it as one of the Top 10 bikes for 1976.
+In 1977, it was publicly voted by readers as Motorcycle News "Machine of the Year".